The short answer is: Yes, you can, but you’ll probably have to take your claim to court.

 - Payouts Can Be As Short As 30 Days*

-As with other airline staff, if the flight is delayed because of pilot sickness then that flight would be eligible for compensation as long as the delay lasts more than 3 hours.
-Just because it’s the pilot, doesn’t change the flight delay compensation regulations.
+As with other airline staff, if the flight is delayed or the flight is cancelled because of pilot sickness then that flight would be eligible for compensation as long as the delay lasts more than 3 hours.
+Just because it’s the pilot, doesn’t change the flight delay compensation laws under EU Regulation 261.

 The exception to this rule, as explained above, is if the pilot was taken ill on the flight, causing an emergency landing or diversion.
 This could be considered an extraordinary circumstance, but subsequent flights delayed as a result would be claimable for flight delay compensation.